 The PhD is an academic, research degree designed especially for Christian educational administrators, teacher educators, and professors serving at the tertiary level.
 It is accredited by the Adventist Accrediting Association (AAA) and by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) at Level III.

 The program emphasizes the knowledge and skills needed by educational leaders.
 It incorporates a research orientation and is intended to prepare students for effective decision making, enabling them to become positive change agents in their institutions.
 A solid foundation in Adventist educational philosophy prepares students for leadership positions through which they can exert an influence on the future of Christian educational systems.

 The PhD program is offered with specialization in the areas of Curriculum and Instruction and Educational Administration.
 The available cognates for the PhD degree are Curriculum and Instruction, Educational Administration, and TESOL.
-Customized cognate is also available for those who have a particular area of interest.
+A customized cognate is also available for those who have a particular area of interest.
 See more about customized cognate in the PhD curriculum section.

 Estimated completion time for the PhD program is approximately 39 months (approximately 24 months for coursework beyond the MA in Education, 3 months to prepare for the comprehensive examination, and approximately 12 months for the PhD dissertation).
 Prerequisites will increase this estimate.